arp242/errors/README.markdown

            return nil
        }

-2. A stack trace is added.
-I know it's not needed with appropriate context, but sometimes I accidentally add the same context more than once, or just want to be sure where *exactly* the error is coming from.
+2. A stack trace is added with `erorrs.New()`, `errors.Errorf()`, and `erorrs.Wrap[f]()` I know it's not needed with appropriate context but sometimes I accidentally add the same context more than once, or just want to quickly see where *exactly* the error is coming from.
 Especially on dev it's much more convenient.
 You can disable this if you want by setting `errors.StackSize = 0`.

    You can use `errors.Package` to only add stack traces for a specific package.